-CAMPUS PROCEDURE FOR RESPONDING TO SEXUAL ASSAULT
+CAMPUS PROCEDURE FOR RESPONDING TO SEXUAL ASSAULTS

-Dr. Melinda K. Stoops, Dean of Students, is obligated by law to report the number of on-campus sexual assaults annually.
+The Dean of Students is obligated by law to report the number of on-campus sexual assaults annually.
 This process affords the opportunity to assess and develop preventive strategies and explore additional educational needs.
 Reporting these incidents, anonymously or otherwise, to on-campus resources is strongly encouraged.
-Some of the on-campus resources include the Framingham State University Police Department, the Director of Health Services, the Director of the Counseling Center, and the Dean of Academic and Student Affairs.
+Some of the on-campus resources include the Framingham State University Police Department, the Director of Health Services, the Director of the Counseling Center, and the Dean of Students.

 If a student wishes to handle the situation through the university's judicial system, a closed hearing will be conducted.
-The student or Dean of Academic Support and Student Affairs can request a hearing with one judicial officer or a panel of three professional faculty or staff members.
-Because of the sensitive nature of this type of case, priority will be given.
 Interim modified living arrangements will be made possible in cases where the victim and the accused live in the same residence hall.
-For students in need of a Victim's Advocate one will be made available through the Framingham State University Police Department.
+For students in need of a Victim's Advocate one will be made available through the Framingham State University Dean of Students Office.
 Both the accused and the accuser are entitled to the same opportunities to have others present during a campus disciplinary proceeding.
 Both the accuser and accused shall be informed of the outcome of the results of the proceeding.
 Sanctions that may be imposed following a final determination of a disciplinary proceeding regarding rape or other forcible or non-forcible offenses may range from findings of not responsible to expulsion from the University.